ludiosarchive/pinned-git/README.md

 Because `sslcainfo = ` is set to an absolute path, you should install **pinned-git** to a location that will not change.

 This is pre-alpha software and it has been tested only on Ubuntu 13.10.
 Do not expect actual security yet.
-Also, pinning functionality would be better to implement in git itself.
+Also, pinning functionality would be better to implement in git or curl instead.

 ## Pinned domain list